SimonBerens/simonberens.github.io/blog/starting-a-technical-blog-in-2023/index.md

 </script>
 # Starting a technical blog in 2023

-I have an ever-growing list of software engineering topics I want to write about, so naturally I spent an exorbitant amount of time finding the perfect blogging platform to stow away articles that three people in the world will read.
-The trouble is, I like to think I can dabble in theory, so I wanted a platform that could handle a deluge of math as well as code.
+I have an ever-growing list of software engineering topics I want to write about, so naturally I've been spending an exorbitant amount of time finding the perfect blogging platform to stow away articles that three people in the world will read.
+The trouble is, I like to think I can dabble in theory, so I want a platform that could handle a deluge of math as well as code.

-Specifically, my requirements were:
+Specifically, my requirements are:
 - inline & display math via Katex
 - code blocks
 - easy editing (preferably markdown)

-Some nice pluses I looked out for:
+Some nice pluses I am looking for:
 - fast build & deploy times
 - custom components
 - small bundle size (one day I'll get to Dan Luu's [5kb](https://danluu.com/))

-Off the bat I knew of Gatsby, Hugo, and Jekyll, so I took those for a spin.
-I created a [repo](https://github.com/SimonBerens/technical-blog-exploration) to keep track of what I did to get each site generator working.
-At the end of each section I'll put a link to the relevant commit for that section.
+Off the bat I knew of Gatsby, Hugo, and Jekyll, so I made a Minimum Viable Blog with each to and created a [repo](https://github.com/SimonBerens/technical-blog-exploration) to keep track of what I did to get each site generator working.

 ## Gatsby
-I used the [Gatsby Starter Blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog) to get up and running, and after a little yak shaving (Gatsby requires Node v18), I had a Gatsby blog running on my computer.
+I used the [Gatsby Starter Blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog) to get up and running, and after a little [yak shaving](https://en.wiktionary.org/wiki/yak_shaving) (Gatsby requires Node v18), I had a Gatsby blog running on my computer.

 To get math working, I used the [gatsby-remark-katex](https://www.gatsbyjs.com/plugins/gatsby-remark-katex/) package.
 The only hiccup I had was needing to restart the dev server to see the effects.